 Sofia Coppola To Be Honoured At Museum Of Modern Art Film Benefit Event 2025

-Oscar-winning actress Sofia Coppola will be honoured at the Film Benefit event 2025 at the Museum of Modern Art (MoMA) in New York City, reported Variety.
-The event will take place on November 12.
+Oscar-winning actress Sofia Coppola will be honoured at the Film Benefit event 2025 at the Museum of Modern Art (MoMA) in New York City, reported Variety, on November 12.

 The Benefit honours actors, writers and directors who have made significant contributions to the craft.

-The museum's Celeste Bartos Chief Curator of Film, Rajendra Roy, said in a statment Monday, "Developing long-term relationships with artists is one of the profound privileges and responsibilities for an institution like MoMA.
-Sofia Coppola has been a part of the Museum's artist family since her emergence as an acclaimed director over 25 years ago.
-We celebrated her in 2004 as a part of our 'Work in Progress' series, and we are thrilled to welcome her back now as a field-leading icon," as quoted by Variety.
+"Developing long-term relationships with artists is one of the profound privileges and responsibilities for an institution like MoMA.
+Sofia Coppola has been a part of the Museum's artist family since her emergence as an acclaimed director over 25 years ago," the museum's Celeste Bartos Chief Curator of Film, Rajendra Roy, said in a statement, as quoted by Variety.

+"We celebrated her in 2004 as a part of our Work in Progress series, and we are thrilled to welcome her back now as a field-leading icon."

 Legal Disclaimer: